Benny Caiola: Car collection

 The collection was put on sale on December 28, 2010 at Gooding & Company.

+Pelham Manor Home

+Caiola kept his extensive car collection in his home in Pelham Manor, NY.
+The total area of the house is around 2.4 acres, with a marvelous detached garage around the back of the house.
+The house has 6 bedrooms, as well as 7 bathrooms.

 Relationship with Pagani

 Benny Caiola was a friend of Horacio Pagani, the founder of Pagani Automobili and the first customer of a Pagani Zonda, the company's first automobile.

 After his death a version of the Pagani Huayra (the successor of the Zonda), named "Huayra BC" (Benny Caiola) which is a track focused variant of the original model was unveiled at the 2016 Geneva Motor Show in his honour.

 Later, in July 2019, an open-top variant of the BC called the Huayra Roadster BC was unveiled.

 Death

 Benny Caiola died in New York City on 22 April 2010, aged 79.